-The City of Keego Harbor is asking all property owners with automated landscape sprinkler systems to follow Voluntary Water Use Restrictions in an effort to control future water rate increases.
-These voluntary restrictions include watering common areas between midnight and 5 a.m. and watering on an odd/even schedule.
+The City of Sylvan Lake is asking all property owners with automated landscape sprinkler systems to follow Water Use Restrictions in an effort to control future water rate increases.
+These restrictions include setting automatic sprinkler systems to run outside of 5 a.m. and 11 p.m.
 Even-numbered addresses water on Monday, Wednesday, Friday and Sunday.
 Odd-numbered addresses water on Tuesday, Thursday, Saturday and Sunday.
+Manual irrigation is prohibited between the hours of 5 a.m. to 9 a.m.
 Please contact Kathryn DiCea at 248-452-9158 with water conservation questions.